sagemath/trac_to_gh/Issue 5655.md

 # Issue 5655: [with patch, needs review] Improved enumeration of vertices and 0-dimensional faces

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5655

 Original creator: novoselt